jslabovitz/rcite/docs/StyleGuide.md

 it was designed for.
 A style basically consists of four things: The framework, the type methods, the `add` command and the `sep` command.

-For an example of a working style, see the [Teststyle](styles/teststyle.rb).
+For an example of a working style, see the {file:styles/teststyle.rb Teststyle}.

 ## Framework